jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The question is, what rules are individuals told to follow: labour laws, work contracts, insurance requirements, product warranties, city by-laws.
 Do these various rules promote good decisions or bad?

 Enter Darth Blockbuster.
 He wants to keep us in the generic Woodstock of 1969 lifestyle.
 When dark majic fails, he uses society's rulebook to keep the Computer Age far far away.
 Thus even when player gods choose to buy solar power roofs, start a 3D printing business in the backyard, install a Hydroloop water resuser in their garage, today's rulebook often gets in the way.
 Do you now if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
-I've been a property adjuster too and the answer would surprise you.
+What about tree by-laws, construction codes, labour regulations.
+All things we need, that remain confusing and inaccessible, because they are the Death Star.

 Enter politics.
 Red/blue philosophies can help motivate you, but they can't help you.
 They're bent on promoting the mass production of the Industrial Age.
 Thus, while you're fighting for a better backyard, they're telling you to fight phantoms.
 You can practice good politics, by fighting for rules that let you make good decisions, that increase your freedom, independence, and power.
 Techvolution unifies the frontline to act as one.